 “We don’t want to get stuck with our jeans for 15 years.
 You may like some of your jeans and you can keep them, but generally, we psychologically want to change sometimes.
 So let other people have the jeans you don’t want,” he says.

-ISKO’s research centre was also put to good use when the COVID-19 pandemic hit.
-The centre’s expertise in textiles sciences meant it was perfectly placed to develop face masks when there were global shortages as the virus first began to spread.
+ISKO’s research center was also put to good use when the COVID-19 pandemic hit.
+The center’s expertise in textiles sciences meant it was perfectly placed to develop face masks when there were global shortages as the virus first began to spread.
 “We were just thinking, ‘What can we do?’”
 Fatih remembers.
-“We threw this to the centre and within a few days, our colleagues came up with some solutions, and we executed them fast and they worked.”
+“We threw this to the center and within a few days, our colleagues came up with some solutions, and we executed them fast and they worked.”